hitokiri-mata/katacoda-courses/kubernetes-serverless/riff/step1-install.md

 # Install Riff #

-As you see, your Kubernetes cluster based on Minikube is started now or will be available shortly.
+As you see, your Kubernetes cluster is started.
 Verify it's ready for your use:

-`minikube version && minikube status`{{execute}}
+`kubectl cluster-info`{{execute}}

 Riff is a command line interface for running functions on Knative on Kubernetes.

-To install the command line install the binary
+Install the command line binary.

 `curl -Lo riff-linux-amd64.tgz https://github.com/projectriff/riff/releases/download/v0.2.0/riff-linux-amd64.tgz && tar xvzf riff-linux-amd64.tgz && sudo mv riff /usr/local/bin/`{{execute}}

-Verify Riff is available by checking the version:
+Verify Riff is available by checking the version.

 `riff version`{{execute}}